-Revenues consisted primarily of TSRs, which are payments resulting from a purchase and sale agreement between the District and TSFC.
+Revenues totaling \$41,383,159 for the year ended September 30, 2023, is primarily \$39,236,836 of TSRs and \$2,146,323 of interest income.
+TSRs are payments resulting from a purchase and sale agreement between the District and TSFC.
 In this agreement, TSFC purchased the right to receive such payments from the District based upon a Master Settlement Agreement ("MSA") entered into by certain cigarette manufacturers, the District, 46 states, and five other U.S. jurisdictions in November 1998 in settlement of certain smoking-related litigation.
 The amount of TSRs received each year pursuant to the MSA is calculated based on a formula in which a key variable is cigarette consumption in the United States of America.
-The TSRs for fiscal year 2022 totaled \$48,083,796 compared to \$41,726,675 in fiscal year 2021, an increase of \$6,357,121 or 15.2%.
-Other revenue includes interest income totaling \$337,046.
+The TSRs for fiscal year 2023 totaled \$39,236,836 compared to \$48,083,796 in fiscal year 2022, a decrease of \$8,846,960 or 18.4%.
+The decrease was largely due to an adjusted Non-Participating Manufacturers ("NPM") settlement payment received in fiscal year 2022.